oidc-sweden/specifications/oidc-signature-extension.md

 ## Abstract

-This specification defines an extension to OpenID Connect to facilitate the use cases where a Relying Party sends a "Signature Request" to an OpenID Provider.
+This specification defines an extension to OpenID Connect to facilitate use cases where a Relying Party sends a "Signature Request" to an OpenID Provider.
 A signature request is an extension of an OpenID Connect authentication request where a "Signature Request" object is passed as a request parameter or a Request Object.